isrand/hetsdk/README.md

 }
 ```

+The storage options are themselves stored as the topic memo, so the SDK can know at a glance which storage medium to use when fetching the artifacts.

 > Topics are configured from the start to use one approach or the other, and currently can't be changed after creation.
 Further decoupling is in the works to allow for a fully hybrid approach.

 ### Consensus Service Limitations